nextflow-io/training/docs/nf_customize/04_config.md

 --<parameter>
 ```

 Depending on the parameter type, you may be required to add additional information after your parameter flag.
 For example, for a string parameter, you would add the string after the parameter flag.
-For example, the `outdir` parameter required by the `nf-core/demo` pipelin:
+For example, the `outdir` parameter required by the `nf-core/demo` pipeline:

 ```bash
 nextflow nf-core/demo --outdir results